Labour Policies and Globalisation

 • Decent Work in Global Value Chains

-• Master Colloquium
+• Research Seminar/Master Colloquium

-• Master´s Thesis & Oral Defence
+• Master´s Thesis & Final oral examination

 • A first degree (Bachelor or equivalent) in Political Sciences, Sociology, Law or Economics